1st1/cpython-mirror/Doc/library/types.rst

 .. data:: CoroutineType

-   The type of :term:`coroutine` objects, produced by calling a function defined with an :keyword:`async def` keyword.
+   The type of :term:`coroutine` objects, produced by calling a function defined with an :keyword:`async def` statement.

    .. versionadded:: 3.5